 If customization is a priority for you, Elucidat gives designers plenty of room to play.
 The platform offers a ton of opportunities to customize everything from user navigation controls to individual content components.
 Especially if you’ve run into problems with limited styling options on other platforms, Elucidat features give you much more control over the look and feel, globally and at each breakpoint.

 Interactive features are a great way to enhance the learning experience, and Elucidat has a lot of engaging content.
-One Elucidat tool that really stands out is social polling.
-Social polling allows you to poll a learner audience in real-time and display the aggregate results immediately after, showing how other learners answered.
+One Elucidat feature that really stands out is social polling.
+Social polling allows you to poll a learner audience in real time and display the aggregate results immediately after, showing how other learners answered.
 For example, you could ask learners to select one thing they’ve learned that they can implement in the next week.
-On the next screen, they’d see a chart or graph displaying how other learners responded to the same question.
+On the next screen, they’d learn how their peers responded to the same question.
 Social polling is a great use of the Elucidat platform and demonstrates a willingness to go beyond typical SCORM capabilities.

 Elucidat prioritizes global scalability, and they have the localization tools to back it up.
-Master/child courses allow authors to create a master course from which to manage child projects that have variations, like different languages.
-Any updates you make in the Master course will apply to your child projects so that you can easily manage and update multiple localized courses.
+Parent/child courses allow authors to create a Parent course from which to manage child projects that have variations, like different languages (Elucidat has an Auto-Translate tool powered by AI).
+Any updates you make in the Parent course will apply to your child projects so that you can easily manage and update multiple localized courses.

 Elucidat cons: What we wish were different

 We love that Elucidat features allow in-depth customization, but it’s a double-edged sword.
 The more freedom you have, the more development time you’ll need.
 The Styles and Parent/child features help speed up production, but you’ll still be doing a lot of the legwork to build the foundational aspects of your course.
 Depending on the needs of your project, getting bogged down in development details can take time away from other aspects of course development.